bhbmaster/rhood/README.md

 * TSLA net profit $695.66 ** currently open **
 ```

 **Sidenote:** Above information shows the order information as shown by the robinhood API, followed by the info as it was parsed by rhood.py (this is similar to the returned API order info, except it also shows the value), then it shows any open positions, finally it shows the net profits.
 From this data, we see there is a total of 42 orders with TSLA with 3 open stocks and profited $695 so far.
 Since this is an open stock, we will only see that full profit after selling all of TSLA at current ask price ($634.13).
+If TSLA paid dividends (they currently do not), then that profit would appear on here too.

 ## HELP